-The MIP offers incentive payments to eligible Medicaid providers to adopt EHRs and meet meaningful use criteria that includes significant quality measurements.
+The MIP offered incentive payments to eligible Medicaid providers to adopt EHRs and meet meaningful use criteria that includes significant quality measurements.
+CMS is changing the meaningful use criteria.
 The adoption of EHRs is expected to improve the overall efficiency and quality of health care.
 The CMOs' Medicaid providers who meet eligibility requirements are encouraged to participate in the program.

 The statewide Georgia Health Information Network (GaHIN) provides a solution for the secure exchange of health information between providers, hospitals, labs, other health care entities, and other health information exchanges (HIEs).
 The ability to exchange patient health information provides the platform for improved and more efficient health care.
 Certain groups of Medicaid providers participating in the EHR MIP are now able to use the GaHIN to send and receive secure electronic mail and critical health information such as lab results, continuity of care documents, and prescriptions.
-These criteria must be met under meaningful use.
+These criteria were required to be met under meaningful use.